zhanzhenzhen/futurescript/develop.md

 Now, we're ready to develop.

-Because "lib" and "test" directories hold all versions, we often want to list files of just the current version (specified in "package.json"):
+Because "lib" and "test" directories hold all versions, we often want to list files used by just the current version (specified in "package.json"):

 - `fus list`
 - `fus l`